peytoncordero/DRI25/text-analysis.md

 ```

 If everything went right, you should have the same length as before, but a smaller number of unique words.
 That makes sense since we did not remove any word, we only changed some of them.

-Now if we were to calculate lexical density, we would be looking at how many word stems with semantic content are represented in _Moby Dick_, which is a different question than the one in our first analysis of lexical density.

 Why don't you try that by yourself?
 Try to remember how to calculate lexical density without looking back first.
 It is ok if you have forgotten.